bernhardAxonIvy/doc/source/concepts/adaptive-case-management.rst

-Real world BPM projects have shown that big processes tend to get increasingly complex and need to be split up into huge process landscapes, which leads to an intransparent main process flow.
+Real world BPM projects have shown that big processes tend to get increasingly complex and need to be split up into huge process landscapes, which leads to an in-transparent main process flow.
 Users of the process often do not see how their work contributes to the bigger business process and therefore great opportunities for improvements are not taken.
 There is also a big need for a unique view of adaptive case